decipher3114/Revancify/README.md

 # Guide

 ## Installation
-> Clear Termux data and delete Revancify folder from Storage, if already using **Revancify v1**.
+> Clear Termux data and delete Revancify folder from Storage, if migrating from **Revancify v1**.
 1. Download and Install [Termux](#termux).
 2. Open Termux.
 3. Copy and paste this command.